CharlieSus/DayZAdvancedLogging/README.md

 HOW TO SETUP

-First, you need to install the requests library if you haven't already:
-"pip install requests"

 After downloading the AdvancedLogging.py script, there is some lines you need to change.
 First changes you need to make are under "log_directories"